Conversion is usually preceded by several interactions with a website or an app.

 In GA4, the change applies to interactions still in the lookback window.

-For example, if the lookback window is increased from 30 to 90 days, the conversions will not immediately be reported in the new, 90 days lookback window.
+For example, if the lookback window is increased from 30 to 90 days, the key events will not immediately be reported in the new, 90 days lookback window.
 It will be reflected in the reports after 60 days from the date of change (the interactions from the initial 30-day lookback window will be remembered).

 Yes, it sounds exotic.
 Fortunately, in practice, the analysts do not change the lookback window often.